dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 focused on.
 (The debugger and browser both have a toolbar pop-up where you can change the current module.)

-Returning to our example, we now know that ``write-element``’s call to ``coerce-from-element`` succeeded, because it created a call frame.
+Returning to our example, we now know that ``write-element``'s call to ``coerce-from-element`` succeeded, because it created a call frame.
 We can see that ``coerce-from-element`` is now the last frame on the stack before the call to ``error``.